 In this section, I will discuss various factors that impact the amount of energy our bodies expend while shivering.
 Shivering is a natural physiological response that occurs when our body temperature drops below a certain threshold.
 It involves rapid muscle contractions, which produce heat in an effort to maintain our core temperature.

-See also How many calories burned in a 10km run
+See also How many calories are in venison jerky

 1. Body Composition: Individuals with a higher percentage of lean muscle mass tend to burn more calories while shivering compared to those with a higher percentage of body fat.
 This is because muscle tissue is more metabolically active and requires more energy to function.